ligato/docs/docs/intro/overview.md

 Configuring VPP via CLI is challenging.
 The CLI commands mostly reflect low-level binary API calls and must be executed in a specific order or sequence for the configuration to succeed.
 In some cases, a configuration item (e.g. interface) could depend on another separate configuration item.
 In other cases, a specific sequence of commands (API calls), each handling an individual configuration item, must be completed before the system is brought up to the desired state.
 As networks scale and the number of configuration items grows, it becomes vastly more difficult to ensure correct network configuration deployment and operation even under normal conditions.

-The VPP agent addresses this challenge by providing a mechanism to sort out dependencies for the entire configuration, all accessible from a northbound protobuf API.
+The vpp-agent addresses this challenge by providing a mechanism to sort out dependencies for the entire configuration, all accessible from a northbound (NB) protobuf API.
 Configuration items use logical names instead of software indexes to ensure consistent configuration setup, even across process runtimes.
 For example, interfaces can be referenced before they are even created because the user defines each with a logical name.

-The VPP agent configuration behavior is as follows:
+The vpp-agent configuration behavior is as follows:

 * Configuration items with all dependencies satisfied or no dependencies are programmed into VPP